mariannap/PROBer_paper_analysis/README.md

 3. Click "Choose file" at "Paste URLs or data:         Or upload:", and upload one bedGraph file
 4. Click "Submit"
 5. Click "go" at the right side of "view in Genome Browser".

+### Experiment details

+We have experiment details explained in subfolders.
+For information about tools this workflow used, go to [tools](tools)